-Candidates who meet the minimum qualifications will be invited to participate in an oral examination designed to measure knowledge, skills and/or abilities in job-related areas which may include but not be limited to: knowledge of development and coordination of emergency management planning, business continuity standards and best practices; ability to design and conduct emergency exercises, research and design contingency and continuity plans, make effective decisions under stressful conditions, communicate effectively including oral presentations and written communications, prioritize varied demands, establish and maintain effective working relationships, and function effectively in emergency situations.
+Candidates who meet the minimum qualifications will be sent a Supplemental Questionnaire designed to measure the knowledge, skills and/or abilities in job-related areas which may include but not be limited to: knowledge of development and coordination of emergency management planning, business continuity standards and best practices; ability to design and conduct emergency exercises, research and design contingency and continuity plans, make effective decisions under stressful conditions, communicate effectively including oral presentations and written communications, prioritize varied demands, establish and maintain effective working relationships, and function effectively in emergency situations.
 Those applicants who meet the Minimum Qualifications will be notified of the exact date, time, and place to report to the examination.

 Candidates will be prompted to complete a supplemental questionnaire as part of the online employment application process.
 Candidates will be evaluated and scored based on the information provided in their job application, supplemental questionnaire and training and experience evaluation to determine their possession of the knowledge, skills, and abilities required for position 9247 Airport Emergency Management Coordinator.
 All relevant experience, education, and/or training must be on the job application, supplemental questionnaire and training and experience evaluation in order to be reviewed in the rating process.

-A passing score on both the Oral Examination and the Training and Experience Evaluation must be achieved in order to be placed/ranked on the Eligible List.
+A passing score on both the Supplemental Questionnaire Evaluation and the Training and Experience Evaluation must be achieved in order to be placed/ranked on the Eligible List.

 Transportation Security Administration (TSA) Security Clearance